 Then if the foreign spouse wishes to stay in the U.S., he/she needs to apply for adjustment of status to a lawful permanent resident by filing an I-485 form.
 This involves another round of background checks and possibly interviews.
-If the couple has been married for less than two years by the time the I-485 application is approved, which is often the case, the foreign spouse will be a granted a conditional green card for two years.
+If the couple has been married for less than two years by the time the I-485 application is approved, which is often the case, the foreign spouse will be How to Apply for a K1 “Fiancé Visa” in Las Vegas, Nevadagranted a conditional green card for two years.

 Finally, in order to get a permanent green card, both spouses must jointly submit an I-751 form within 90 days prior to the end of that two-year conditional period.
 After more background checks and possibly interviews, the foreign spouse may finally achieve permanent resident status.

 Note that once a foreigner has secured a green card, it may be only a matter of years before he/she could be eligible for U.S. citizenship.
 In that sense, K-1 visas provide a path to later applying for citizenship (naturalization).

 Whereas K-1 visas allow foreigners to travel to the U.S. to marry their U.S. citizen fiancé(e)s, K-2 visas allow their foreigner children to travel with the foreigner parent to America.
 The application process for a K-2 visa in Nevada is very similar to that of a K-1 visa.